-6.3 Thesis or Dissertation Submission and Scheduling the Final Oral Examination
+6.4 Final Submission & Scheduling the Final Oral Examination

 When your advisor agrees that your MS thesis or PhD dissertation is ready for committee review, submit the manuscript to your committee using the Graduate Studies online system.
 The committee will review the document and determine whether your work is ready for the defense.